Accelerated Master of Science in Education for Northwestern Undergraduates

 Northwestern undergraduates must apply for the Accelerated Master’s Program; admission to the MSEd Program is not guaranteed.
 However, the application fee will be waived.
 All other regular admission requirements apply.

-Please note that in addition to the core degree curriculum, if you are seeking teacher licensure, specific content area certification requirements apply, depending on the subject you wish to teach.
-You are strongly advised to review these licensure requirements carefully — they are similar to, but not the same as, undergraduate major requirements.
+If seeking teacher licensure through either the Elementary or Secondary Teaching concentrations, please note that in addition to the core degree curriculum, specific subject area certification requirements apply.
+We advise that you review these licensure requirements carefully.
 Content area courses required for licensure may be taken either as an undergraduate or as a graduate student.
-Content area courses taken as a graduate student are in addition to the core degree curriculum.

 This